 Welcome to my website!
-I am an Associate Professor of Public Policy in the School of Public Affairs (SPA) at American University, a Research Fellow at the Institute of Labor Economics (IZA), and Senior Technical Advisor to Johns Hopkins University's Education Policy Institute.
+I am a Professor of Public Policy in the School of Public Affairs (SPA) at American University, a Research Fellow at the Institute of Labor Economics (IZA), and Senior Technical Advisor to Johns Hopkins University's Education Policy Institute.
 I earned my Ph.D. in Economics from Michigan State University in 2011 and a B.S. in Economics from Drexel University in 2005.
-You can find me on twitter at @sethgershenson.
+I am no longer on twitter :(

 I currently have two administrative roles at AU.
 First, I direct SPA's Analytics & Management Institute (SAMI).
 This innovative program provides SPA graduate students with the opportunity to learn specific skills such as GIS mapping, policy writing, grant writing, causal inference, data viz, and more from leading experts in the DC area in 1 credit (15 hour) workshops.
 Students also have the option to take these courses for free (0 credit).
 Learn more about SAMI here.
 Second, I am the Ph.D. program coordinator for DPAP.
 You can learn more about the program here.